niaid/RNASeqQC_Alignment/README.md

 #### CREATED: 05/18/2020
 * Introductory Practical Training
 * The material shown below has been adapted from open access resources listed in the References section below.
 We appreciate the various groups that made high quality course material publicly available.
+* The adaptation for running this data analysis using the NIAID Locus cluster has been done by **Mariam Quiñones.

 ---